 A big Scotchman float with your name and number written on it.

 Bait Holders.
 Make sure you attach the bait holder to the middle of trap.
 If it drifts to the edge of trap the prawns will eat through the mesh of the trap and not find the tunnel into the trap.

 Prawn bait.
-Either prawn pellets, Carlyle cat food or a mix of the two.
+Either prawn pellets, canned bait such as Yum Yum Bait, even better a mix of the two.
 Don’t forget to soak pellets overnight in herring oil or commercial prawn attractant.
 Don’t fill the bait holder more than 2/3s full, as the pellets will swell and you want some water flow through the bait holder to spread the scent out.

 Attach the traps 30-50 ft. apart on the line using the prawn line clips.
 Make sure to tie a knot or loop at the end of the line so if the traps hang up they can’t slide off the end of the rope.

 Now you have to choose a spot to drop them.
 Your best option is to get directions from successful prawners, or identify locations by noting where you see other peoples Scotchmens.

 If you have to choose your own spot take some time to examine you chart.
 Depth varies from region to region.
 Around Nanaimo most prawning takes place in 350-400 ft. of water.
 Around Ladysmith and Chemainus the water is generally shallower than most other regions so prawning is done in only 200-250 ft.

 Make sure to have at least 100 ft. more line than the depth of the water you are in.
 Don’t be like the women that dropped her 100 ft. crab line in 100 ft. of water…at low tide.
 Then came back to the store and blamed me for the tide coming in.